Australia Day Address

 Eminent speakers from past years include Professor Michelle Simmons, Deng Thiak Adut, Ben Roberts-Smith VC MG, Her Excellency Professor Marie Bashir AC CVO, Sir Michael Parkinson CBE, Ita Buttrose AO OBE, Associate Professor Charlie Teo AM and Kurt Fearnely OAM.

-ABC RADIO NATIONAL
+Listen to the address on ABC RADIO NATIONAL

 On Friday 26 January 2018 at 1pm, listen to the full address on Australia Day Address on ABC Radio National.